yahasop/ansible-task/README.md

 ## Accessing the application

-The Petclinic application should now be installed on the node and ready to be accessed.
-Java based applications typically run at 8080 port, so accessing with the node IP and the 8080 at any browser should be enough.
+The Petclinic application should now be running on the node.
+Java based applications typically run at 8080 port, so accessing this way on any browser will do:
 ```
 <MANAGED_NODE_PUBLIC_IP>:8080
 ```
+Replace the placeholder with the node's IP address, and application should display.